Hanzallah/solving-ai/e15-puzzle/README.md

 -> An A* search based solution for the E15 puzzle.

--> We used h1: number of misplaced tiles as the admissible heuristic
+-> We used h1: number of misplaced tiles as the admissible heuristic.
+Proof: h1 is an admissible heuristic for the 15-puzzle, since every tile that is out of position must be moved at least once

 -> We used generator(createPuzzle())  to obtain a dozen distinct initial states of the E15-puzzle.